creack/telepilot/DESIGN.md

 - Input should be implemented
   - Requires a 'reverse broadcast' to allow input from multiple clients for a single process.
   - Should implement signal forwarding (and mapping if a client is implemented for other OS than linux).
+- Stdout/Stderr should be split, log entries should include a timestamp.
 - PTY should be implemented
   - The excelent (no bias) lib https://github.com/creack/pty can be used.
-- An init process should be implemented to unshare/unmount the host file-system and setup the veth pair
+- A proper init process should be implemented to unshare/unmount the host file-system and setup the veth pair
   - Need to ensure the init process is statically linked to be able to run in a void chroot.
-  - This will 'hide' the host process from within the PID namespace as the process won't have access to the host's /proc.
   - This will require a valid chroot, any exported Docker image can work.
-  - Once the veth-pair is setup, the host side needs to configure the iptable to route traffic properly.
+  - Once the veth-pair is setup, the host side needs to configure the iptables to route traffic properly.
-- Proper CRUD should be implemented for jobs.
+- Proper CRUD should be implemented for jobs, including listing.

-NOTE: Based on time, or requirements clarification, the init process may be implemented for pid/mount isolation and maybe to enable networking.
+- Jobs should be able to run in their own user namespace

 ### Future improvments: